 · Richard Owen (1804–1892)

 Lancaster’s own trailblazer of the natural world, Owen coined the word “Dinosauria” in 1842 and reshaped how Victorian Britain thought about life on Earth.
-A brilliant (and sometimes formidable) scientist, he helped drive the creation of London’s Natural History Museum, ensuring that awe‑inspiring collections were opened up to the public.
-His legacy still ripples through the city: museum displays spotlight his work with creatures like Iguanodon, while family‑friendly events such as Dino Fest (organised by BID each July) bring hands‑on fossils and expert talks to Lancaster - making prehistory feel thrillingly close to home.
+A brilliant (sometimes formidable, and sometimes controversial) scientist, he helped drive the creation of London’s Natural History Museum, ensuring that awe‑inspiring collections were opened up to the public.

 Listen to Lancaster City Museum's podcast all about Richard Owen and his discoveries and then visit the museum on Mon, Tues, Fri, Sat, Sun 10.30am - 4pm.